This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

 Yes.
 Our strawberry jam is 100% gluten-free!

-The principle behind the thickening of the jam is simple.
-First, water reduction through cooking.
-Second, the sugar melting.
-Third, the natural fruit pectin acting as a thickener.
+The principle behind thickening jam is simple: First, water is reduced through cooking.
+Second, the sugar melts.
+Third, natural fruit pectin acts as a thickener.

-Strawberries are poor in natural pectin, and will not set on their own.
-Lemons have a good amount of pectin, but also the acidity of the lemon will help jellify and set the jam, especially if you don't use a lot of sugar.
+Strawberries are poor in natural pectin and will not set independently.
+Lemons have a good amount of pectin, but the acidity of the lemon will help jellify and set the jam, especially if you don’t use a lot of sugar.

 Absolutely Yes!
-We used this exact recipe to fill both our vegan strawberry vanilla cake and our vegan strawberry pie.
+We used this recipe to fill our vegan strawberry vanilla cake and our vegan strawberry pie.

-The fresh unsealed strawberry jam will last you for up to one week in the refrigerator.
+The fresh, unsealed strawberry jam will last up to one week in the refrigerator.

-If you seal it well in a glass jar it can last up to 3 months.
-If you go all the way and pasteurize it, it will last you for a full year.
+Sealing it well in a glass jar can last up to 3 months.
+If you pasteurize it, it will last you for an entire year.

 Yes.
 This jam freezes well.
 You can freeze it directly in your glass jar.
-Just leave some space between the jam and the lid as the jam will expand a little.
+Just leave space between the jam and the lid, as the jam will expand slightly.
 When frozen, jam can last up to one year.

 Yes, it will.
-In this recipe we do not use added pectin, but rather, we extract the natural pectin from the lemon peel.
+In this recipe, we do not use added pectin; we extract the natural pectin from the lemon peel.
 This should be enough for the jam to set.
-Also, you can sub pectin with agar or chia seeds.
+You can also substitute pectin with agar or chia seeds.

-Yes, your jam will thicken quite a bit as it cools down, and so you should not overcook it or else it will turn out too thick.
-If this happens, just add a dash of water or some extra lemon juice.
+Yes, your jam will thicken quite a bit as it cools, so you should not overcook it, or else it will turn out too thick.
+If this happens, add a dash of water or extra lemon juice.

 Any sugar will work.
-We like organic unrefined sugar, but some people don't, as it has its own distinct flavour.
+We like organic unrefined sugar, but some people don’t, as it has its distinct flavor.

-Your jam didn't set because 1) you did not cook it long enough and it's still too watery 2) you did not let it marinate with the lemon peel for long enough 3) your strawberries are just too watery and need the help of a thickener.
+Your jam didn’t set because 1) you did not cook it long enough, and it’s still too watery 2) you did not let it marinate with the lemon peel for long enough 3) your strawberries are too watery and need the help of a thickener.

-Just add a teaspoon or two of agar.
-Also, you could cook the jam for longer, till more water evaporates.
+You can add a teaspoon or two of agar.
+You could also cook the jam for longer until more water evaporates.

 This recipe is super easy to follow.
-If you want o make sure your jam thickens well, then just get yourself some agar.
-It thickens like magic!
+If you want to ensure your jam thickens nicely, get some agar.
+It reduces like magic!

-Our recipe is already quite low in sugar.
-Usually, jams call for a 1:1 sugar to fruit ratio.
+Our recipe is already relatively low in sugar.
+Usually, jams call for a 1:1 sugar-to-fruit ratio.

-To be able to use less sugar you need to pick the best, reddest, strawberries.
+To be able to use less sugar, you need to pick the best, reddest strawberries.
 Usually, the smaller ones from sunny places are the sweetest.
-You'll also need to add some agar for thickening the jam.
+You’ll also need to add some agar to thicken the jam.

 Canning the jam

-Canned homemade jam is the best way to preserve the freshness of spring and summer fresh fruit all year round.
-While we prefer to make our jam fresh every time, here are the simple steps to can your jam.
+Canned homemade jam is the best way to preserve the freshness of spring and summer fruit all year round.
+While we prefer to make our jam fresh every time, here are the simple steps.

-- In a large pot, bring plenty of water to the boil and submerge in it all your jars and their lids - open - for at least 20 minutes.
-This will make sure they are fully sterilized.
+1. In a large pot, bring plenty of water to a boil and submerge all your jars and their lids—open—for at least 20 minutes.
+This will ensure they are thoroughly sterilized.

-- After 20 minutes, carefully take them out of the boiling pot, and place them on a clean surface.
+2. After 20 minutes, carefully remove them from the boiling pot and place them on a clean surface.
 While they are still hot, fill them with jam.
-Leave 0.5 inch (1.5 cm) of space between the jam and the edge of the jar.
+Leave 0.5 inches (1.5 cm) of space between the hole and the edge of the jar.

-- Screw the lid on and seal the jars immediately.
-During the cooling process, the jam will create a vacuum that will perfectly seal the jar.
+4. Screw the lid on and seal the jars immediately.
+During the cooling process, the jam creates a vacuum that perfectly seals the jar.

 Variations